visualive/jquery.ssc.js/readme.md

 Licensed under the MIT license or GNU General Public License v3

 ## Change logs
+* Version: 1.1.9
+It corresponds to YQL specification change.
+* Version: 1.1.8
+It corresponds to Facebook specification change.
 * Version: 1.1.7
 Revival orf the tweet count.
 * Version: 1.1.6